-Product Taxonomy using Topic Maps
+Product Taxonomy Using Topic Maps

-Product taxonomy implies organizing all the products in the catalogue in a manner that makes it easy for customers to find the product they are looking for in the least amount of time.
+Product taxonomy implies organizing all the products in the catalog in a manner that makes it easy for customers to find the product they are looking for in the least amount of time.
 This can be done by categorizing products according to different properties such as color or material.

-Although there are other options that can be used to define properties, like one of the available components provided, these might cause discrepancies such as spelling errors, or might even result in multiple variations of the same color which gets even more complex if additional languages get involved.
+Although other options can be used to define properties, like one of the available components provided, these might cause discrepancies such as spelling errors or might even result in multiple variations of the same color, which gets even more complex if additional languages get involved.
 These situations are bound to arise when several people are involved with adding information to the database.

 For example, the color 'Anthracite' can have multiple variations such as - 'Antracite', 'Antrasitt', 'Antracit'.
 Topic maps eradicate all such issues.
 An excellent way to do this would be to define a base color and then add its shade, as shown in the image.

 Topic maps make the management of properties such as colors and materials easier by clearly defining the same, leaving no room for errors as only the properties defined as topics can be associated with a product.
 Building out such a taxonomy also allows your users to navigate and find any products by a certain property easily.
 Our Search API enables you to search and filter products based on the associated topics.